 This is actually exactly what OpenStreetsPGH is like.
-And it’s back for another summer of car-free outdoor fun.
+And it’s celebrating its fifth year bringing a summer of car-free outdoor fun to the Burgh.

-We’re stoked because Pittsburgh is one of the now 100 cities in North America participating in the Open Streets Project this year.
-And what this means for you is that on three Sundays during the summer, some of the city’s busiest streets will be closed to vehicle traffic and open to people.
+We’re stoked because Pittsburgh is, yet again, one of the now 100 cities in North America participating in the Open Streets Project.
+Presented by UPMC Health Plan, this street celebration is something you need to get acquainted with.
+In short, on the last Saturday in May and the last Sundays of June and July, some of the city’s busiest streets will be closed to vehicle traffic and open to people.

-Kick things off with the first event on May 28, then come back for more fun on June 25 and July 30.
-You can run, walk, bike, roller blade, dance, or move however you like from 9am–1pm.
+Last year’s OpenStreetsPGH events were amazing.
+And now, they’re back for more fun on May 25, June 30, and July 28.
+You can run, walk, bike, rollerblade, dance, or move however you like from 9am–1pm.
 It’s like a dream come true for anyone who has ever had a street hockey game interrupted.
 “Car!”

-Want to do more than just move under your own steam?
-OpenStreetsPGH hosts free group classes during the Sunday events.
-So you can practice yoga or even learn to salsa right on the city’s streets.
+Want to do more than just mosey around?
+OpenStreetsPGH hosts free group classes during at different hubs along the route.
+So, you can practice yoga or even learn to salsa right on the city’s streets.

 It’s also a great opportunity to see Pittsburgh in a new way and check out new-to-you neighborhoods.
 We love popping into local businesses along the routes to refuel.